uhasker/getting-things-done-in-next-js/src/chapter2/01-html-and-the-dom.md

 </div>
 ```

 Elements can also have *attributes*.
 Two of the most important attributes are `id` and `class`.
 The `id` attribute is used to specify a *unique identity* for an HTML element.
-You can the use that attribute to uniquely identify the element.
+You can use that attribute to uniquely identify the element.
 The `class` attribute is used to specify a *class* for an HTML element.
 Unlike unique identifiers, multiple HTML elements can have the same class.
 This is extremely useful for example if you want to *style* multiple HTML elements in the same way.
 For example you could color all HTML elements of class `blue-text` blue.
-There any many more attributes and different HTML elements often have different attributes - we will discuss this in a second.
+There are many more attributes and different HTML elements often have different attributes - we will discuss this in a second.

 If you look at `index.html` you will see the structure of an HTML document.
 An HTML document begins with `<!DOCTYPE html>` which is a *document type declaration*.
 This is followed by an `html` element which contains all the content of the document.
 The `head` element contains everything that is not directly related to the content that will be displayed on the page.
 In the above example we declared the title of the page (which will become the name of the tab once the page is opened) and what kind of character encoding we use.
 Finally the `body` element contains all the content that will actually be rendered on the page.
 In our example the task list we want to render is inside the `body` element.